 Prior to joining Ropes & Gray, David was a litigation associate at a large, international law firm in Washington D.C.
 While in law school, David interned at the U.S. Attorney’s Office for the District of Maryland and served as a student attorney in American University’s Criminal Justice Clinic.
 He competed in the Willem C. Vis International Commercial Arbitration Moot Court in Vienna, Austria and was recognized with an honorable mention for Best Oral Advocate.

-- Represented Fortune 100 pharmaceutical and medical device companies in numerous internal investigations in China and Southeast Asia relating to alleged bribery of government officials and healthcare professionals, corruption, fraud, and various other forms of employee misconduct.
+- Representing Fortune 100 pharmaceutical and medical device companies in numerous internal investigations in China and Southeast Asia relating to alleged bribery of government officials and healthcare professionals, corruption, fraud, and various other forms of employee misconduct.

 - Conducted internal investigation in South Korea for global industrial manufacturer in response to allegations of bribery of government officials and potential trade compliance violations.